OpenImageDebugger/OpenImageDebugger/README.md

 external tool.
 In order to do that, right click the thumbnail corresponding to the buffer you wish to export on the left pane and select "export buffer".

-GDB ImageWatch supports two export modes.
+Open Image Debugger supports two export modes.
 You can save your buffer as a PNG (which may result in loss of data if your buffer type is not `uint8_t`) or as a binary file that can be opened with any tool.